Ahmed-Ibrahim99/spring-boot-rest-client/README.md

 ## Features

 * REST API consumption from JSONPlaceholder
-* Demonstrates the use of WebClient for API calls
+* Demonstrates the use of RestClient for API calls
 * Simple controller to expose consumed data via endpoints
 * posts.http file for testing API endpoints